 - 1. It reflects the economic performance of an economy and shows its strengths and weaknesses. - 2.
 It helps to determine the structural changes that are appearing in the economy. - 3.
+It helps in comparing nations based on national income.

+overproduction and the problem of unemployment in the economy.

-It helps in comparing nations based on national income. - 4.
-It shows the contribution of each sector towards the growth of the economy.
+4. It shows the contribution of each sector towards the growth of the economy.